 Meanwhile, the participants who did free-form coloring saw no reduction in their anxiety levels.

-Further Studies on the benefits of adult coloring
+Further Studies on adult coloring

 Further studies were made after that, all reaching almost the same conclusion.
 Some found that mandala designs were more effective than plaid designs.
 Other studies also found that coloring mandalas were effective on both state anxiety and trait anxiety.
 That was after only 30 minutes of coloring.